ahm0xc/utils/README.md

 # @ahm0xc/utils

-A collection of utility functions for JavaScript and TypeScript projects.
+A lightweight collection of TypeScript utility functions for web and Node.js applications with full type safety.

 ## Installation